w3f/polkadot-wiki/docs/kusama-timeline.md

 the Sudo key still existed and was used to initiate further upgrades.
 Balance transfers were still disabled for a short while.

-Kusama now has had it's full functionality enabled.
+Kusama now has had its full functionality enabled.